KevinAst/MyWeb/FireWithin/MyFaith.md

 I suspect that many people have a misconception of what it means to be a Christian.
 They look at it is a process of "pulling yourself up by your bootstraps" ... to live a good enough life to be accepted into Heaven by God.
-I can appreciate this concept because it is what all other religions strive for.
+I can appreciate this concept because this is what all other religions strive for.

 ## God is Holy